jonbitzen/freecad-vscode/.devcontainer/README.md

-To build and develop FreeCAD using vscode in a docker container:
+This project contains configuration and instructions to build and develop FreeCAD using vscode in a docker container.
+Please note that to run FreeCAD with 3D acceleration from within the container, you will need an nVidia graphics card.

+- checkout the FreeCAD source

+- copy or link the folder '.devcontainer' into your FreeCAD source folder

 - run the script 'create-base-image.sh'.
 This will build the standard FreeCAD continuous integration image, which we will use as a base for the development image

-- edit the .devcontainer/Dockerfile to change the arg USER_UID to match your user id on the host system.
-  - This is helpful so that files you create and other compiled artifacts will have the same ownership as the host system

-- re-open the project in a development container
+- run the script 'create-devcontainer-file.sh'.
+This will create a 'devcontainer.json' file from a template file.
+The generated will replace the HOST_UID variable with the user's UID from the shell.

-- may need to install and configure the nvidia container toolkit and runtime:
+- install and configure the nvidia container toolkit and runtime:
   - go to https::/github.com/nvidia/nvidia-docker
   - follow the links to the installation instructions, and set up the package repository for your distro
-  - install nvidia-container-toolkit and nvidia-container-runtime
+  - install nvidia-container-toolkit and nvidia-container-runtime using your package manager
-  - open your docker daemon file and add the following:
+  - open your docker daemon file '/etc/docker/daemon.json' and add the following:
   ```
     {
       "runtimes": {